-Kant's claim is not that the laws of nature are innate, but that some laws of nature are synthetic a priori, arising from the general conditions for experience.
+Kant's claim is not the overly dogmatic and implausible claim, held by Descartes, that the laws of nature are innate.

+Instead, Kant argues that some laws of nature are synthetic a priori, arising from the general conditions for experience.